Multiplicity dependence of charged-particle intra-jet properties in pp collisions at $\sqrt{s}$ = 13 TeV: Jet reconstruction and jet observables

 The performance of jet reconstruction is studied using PYTHIA\,8.
 Particles produced directly from the MC event generator (truth-level) are transported through a GEANT~3~\cite{GEANT3} simulation of the ALICE detector system to obtain the reconstructed tracks (detector-level).
 Truth-level particles (detector-level tracks) are used to reconstruct the truth-level (detector-level) jets by applying the same algorithms and kinematic selections as in data.
 Detector-level leading jets are matched to the geometrically closest truth-level jets and a one-to-one matching is ensured between them.
 The axes of the matched jets are required to be within $\Delta R < 0.6\,R$ to minimize unrealistic matching.
 The matched jets are used to calculate the jet energy scale JES = $(p_{\rm T, det }^{\rm jet,\,ch} - p_{\rm T, truth}^{\rm jet,\,ch}) / p_{\rm T, truth}^{\rm jet,\,ch}$, jet energy resolution JER = $\sigma (p_{\rm T, det }^{\rm jet,\,ch}) / p_{\rm T, truth}^{\rm jet,\,ch}$ (where $\sigma$ is the width of the $p_{\rm T, det }^{\rm jet,\,ch}$ distribution for a given value of $p_{\rm T, truth}^{\rm jet,\,ch}$), and jet reconstruction efficiency $\epsilon_{\rm reco}$ for $R =$ 0.2, 0.3, and 0.4, where $p_{\rm T, truth}^{\rm jet,\,ch}$ and $p_{\rm T, det }^{\rm jet,\,ch}$ denote the transverse momentum of truth- and detector-level jets, respectively.
 The JES distribution shows a peak at zero with an asymmetric tail towards negative values due to tracking inefficiencies, which is characterized by the mean value of JES denoted as $\Delta_{\rm JES}$.
 Table~[\ref{jetperformance}] summarizes the values of $\Delta_{\rm JES}$, JER, and $\epsilon_{\rm reco}$ for different jet-\pt ranges.

-The intra-jet properties such as mean charged-particle multiplicity within a jet cone and the jet fragmentation functions, $z^{\rm ch}$ and $\xi^{\rm ch} $ are measured for leading jets in both minimum-bias and high-multiplicity pp collisions.
-The number of charged particles found within the jet cone is termed charged-particle multiplicity $N_{\rm ch}$.
+The intra-jet properties such as mean charged-particle multiplicity within a jet cone and the distributions of jet fragmentation function variables, $z^{\rm ch}$ and $\xi^{\rm ch} $ are measured for leading jets in both minimum-bias and high-multiplicity pp collisions.
+The number of charged particles constituting the jet is termed charged-particle multiplicity $N_{\rm ch}$.
 The mean charged-particle multiplicity $\left<N_{\rm ch}\right>$ is calculated and presented as a function of the leading jet \pt.
-The jet fragmentation functions, $z^{\rm ch}$ and $\xi^{\rm ch} $ are defined as:
+The jet fragmentation function variables, $z^{\rm ch}$ and $\xi^{\rm ch} $ are defined as:

 where $p_{\rm T}^{\rm particle}$ is the transverse momentum of the jet constituent.
 The distributions are normalized by the total number of leading jets and explicitly describe the energy sharing between constituents within a jet.
-The $\xi^{\rm ch} $ distribution is complementary to $z^{\rm ch}$, which emphasizes fragmentation into low momentum constituents and is particularly suited to illustrate the QCD coherence effects~\cite{QCDcoherence1, QCDcoherence2}.
+The $\xi^{\rm ch} $ distribution is complementary to $z^{\rm ch}$, which emphasizes fragmentation into low momentum constituents and is particularly suited to illustrate the QCD coherence effects~\cite{QCDcoherence3, QCDcoherence4, QCDcoherence1, QCDcoherence2, QCDcoherence5, QCDcoherence6}.